cefn/retrotextual/README.md

 # retrotextual
-In support of Leeds' BID Pinnacle display
+In support of collaboration with Dave Lynch and Suzie Cross - designing huge lettering displays for collaborative poetry.